NanomatchGmbH/diadem_image_template/README.md

 To allow for automatic versioning of the image, add a tag, like this:

 ```
-    git tag -a "name_as_in_project_config.sh/v0.0.1" "First version definition"
+    git tag -a "name_as_in_project_config.sh/v0.0.1" -m "First version definition"
     git push origin "name_as_in_project_config.sh/v0.0.1"
 ```